William Kettner

-William "Bill" Kettner (November 20, 1864 – November 11, 1930) was a US Democratic politician from San Diego, California.
+William Kettner (November 20, 1864 – November 11, 1930) was an American Democratic politician from San Diego, California.
 He served four terms in Congress from 1913 through 1921 and is credited with bringing many U.S. Navy facilities to San Diego.

 Biography

-Kettner was born in 1864 in Ann Arbor, Michigan to John F. and Frederika Kettner, both German immigrants.
-His parents moved to St. Paul, Minnesota in 1873.
+Kettner was born in 1864 in Ann Arbor, Michigan, to John F. and Frederika Kettner, both German immigrants.
+His parents moved to St. Paul, Minnesota, in 1873.
 His father died when he was 13, so he had to leave school to work, first as a bell boy, then he drove a dray horse.
 He came to San Diego when he was 21, in the middle of an economic boom in the late 1880s, and worked various odd jobs around the state.

+Family

-In 1893 he married Ida B. Griffs in Visalia, California and went into the real estate and insurance business there.
+In 1893, he married Ida B. Griffs in Visalia, California, and went into the real estate and insurance business there.
 The couple divorced in 1904.

 Kettner married Marion Morgan in 1905, and they lived in Visalia until moving to San Diego in 1907.
 William Kettner set up an insurance business, and later became involved with real estate and banking.
 The next year the city was visited by the U.S. Navy's Great White Fleet - its first U.S. stop on a round-the-world cruise.
 Kettner was inspired by the visit and volunteered to organize the city's reception festivities for the fleet.
 He then became a member of the board of the San Diego Chamber of Commerce, and served as its director.

+Tenure in Congress

 Kettner was first elected to the House of Representatives in 1912.
 Although he was a Democrat and Republicans had traditionally represented the district, he was supported by many Republicans, including the conservative San Diego Union, because of his popularity with the Chamber of Commerce and the turmoil in the national Republican party caused by Theodore Roosevelt's split of the party into "stand-patters" and Progressives.
 Republicans used the slogan "Why not Kettner?"
 Kettner won by 3,500 votes.
 He was re-elected in 1914 by 24,000 votes; in 1916 by 9,000 votes; and in 1918 when he ran unopposed.

 He stepped down as congressman in 1920 due to poor health and a financial downturn with his insurance business.

-During his four terms in Congress, 1913–1921, he spent much effort bringing Naval bases to San Diego.
+During his four terms in Congress, 1913–1921, he spent much effort bringing naval bases to San Diego.
 His first accomplishment, achieved by lobbying even before he was sworn in as a member of Congress, was a federal appropriation to dredge San Diego Bay to allow large ships to enter.
 He continued to promote San Diego and Southern California interests (the Congressional district then encompassed ten counties) throughout his tenure.